 The volatility of stock markets and precious and base metals have eroded investor confidence to the extent that both advanced and junior companies have had a difficult time obtaining equity financing on reasonable terms.
-The Company must seek additional equity funding to fund ongoing exploration activities and to meet its ongoing general and administrative costs.
-The Company cannot guarantee it will be successful in raising additional funding.
+The Company is currently evaluating all financing options available to the Company at both the corporate and project level.
+The Company is seeking additional equity funding or alternative financing options to fund its ongoing exploration activities and to meet its current and ongoing general and administrative costs.
+The Company cannot guarantee it will be successful in raising additional funding or securing alternative financing options.